Skip to content

 Yes, getting your general contractor’s license in Florida can definitely increase your earning potential.
 A license allows you to take on bigger projects and work as a general contractor, which can lead to higher earnings.
 Since you’ll be insured, you’ll also attract more serious customers who are looking for a legitimate, trustworthy partner.

-Florida has a high annual wage of $37,690, and with a general contracting license in Florida, you can access more opportunities and potentially earn even more.
+Florida has an average annual wage of $47,210 for general contractors.
+With a general contracting license in Florida and more experience, you can access more opportunities and potentially earn more than $80,000 a year.